Nihisil/nimble-certification-devops/.github/wiki/Infrastructure-Documentation.md

 ## Required software

-The modifications to the infrastructure are being brought about through Terraform Cloud.
+Terraform Cloud is used to make modifications to the infrastructure.

 Once the code is pushed to the appropriate branch, a Terraform plan is performed for the related infrastructure version.